Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ## Range (VISIDENT) Indicator

-Displays accurate range information inside of 2 miles (12000') and range/rate information inside of 9000', when lock-on exists in VI, B NAR, or B WIDE mode.
+Displays accurate radar range information inside 2 miles (12000ft) and range/rate information inside 9000ft, when lock-on exists in Visual Intercept, B NAR, or B WIDE mode.
 When AIR-GRD is selected, the indicator is disabled.

 ## 8-Day Clock

 ![PClock](../../img/PClock.jpg)

 A clock is provided for the WSO, including a stopwatch function.
+The stopwatch is being used by pressing the top right button and reset by pressing it again.
+The watch can be set by turning the knob on the left lower corner.

 ## Accelerometer